From idyllic islands to the only country to have all five vowels in its name, these are the most interesting facts about Mozambique.

 21. In 2013, the last rhinos in Mozambique were killed by poachers making them extinct in the country.
 Wildlife in Mozambique has long suffered from poachers with low-paid rangers open to corruption.
 Additionally, Mozambican poachers regularly cross into Kruger National Park in South Africa to kill rhinos.

-22. Mozambique is one of only two Commonwealth members without historic ties to the United Kingdom.
-The other is Rwanda.
+22. Mozambique is one of the Commonwealth members without historic ties to the United Kingdom.
+Other countries include Rwanda, Gabon and Togo.

 23. Mozambique has a history of severe flooding, which regularly sees hundreds of people killed and thousands displacing.